This post is to give suggestions for those who have been accepted into Peace Corps Namibia and are beginning to pack for service here.

 - Headlamp – Great for traveling and if you are marking in the dark.

-- Solar Lantern (2) – My electricity is pretty unreliable, so it is nice to have multiple light sources.
-I have gone an entire week without electricity– I would suggest bringing solar friendly products or have them sent in care packages.
+- Solar Lantern (2) – My electricity is sometimes unreliable, so it is nice to have multiple light sources.
+I have gone an entire week without electricity once during my service

 - Tap Lights

 - String Lights (Battery Powered) (**Had these sent in a care package, pretty nice)

 - Bluetooth Speaker